mygaku/mygaku.github.io/content/en/blog/2024/creative_coding/index.md

 ---
 title: "Creative Programming and Algorithmic Art"
 date: 2024-03-03
-description: "Guide to crative programming"
+description: "Guide to creative programming"
 summary: "Creative coding is at intersection of technology and art"
 tags: ["programming", "art"]
 ---

-Creative coding is about using programming for creative expression: making aethetically appealing images, animation, music, etc.
+Creative coding is about using programming for creative expression: making aesthetically appealing images, animation, music, etc.
-Perhaps the most well known form of creative ecoding is *algorithmic (also called generative) art*.
+Perhaps the most well known form of creative coding is *algorithmic (also called generative) art*.
 Creative coding and algorithmic art are closely related, but there's a subtle difference in focus:

 - Creative coding is the broader practice.
 It's about using code for any creative purpose, not just art.
 This could involve making interactive installations, generating music, or even designing products.
 Think of it as the big tent that holds all sorts of creative projects made with code.